Chicken Tonight: In popular culture

+The slogan was parodied in a skit on the Australian television series The Late Show in 1993 with "Dickhead Tonight", where people danced while singing "I Feel Like a Dickhead Tonight".

 The dance and song of the advertisement were parodied by The Simpsons family in the episode "Lady Bouvier's Lover".

 A segment on an America's Funniest Home Videos episode parodied the brand as "Iguana Tonight."

-Atlanta, GA rock band Donnell Hubbard recorded the song "(I Feel Like) Chicken Tonight" based on the commercial jingle.